janpauldahlke/react-ts-boilerplate-2018/README.md

 You can, however, create more top-level directories.
 They will not be included in the production build so you can use them for things like documentation.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-### `npm run seed` Authentication seed

-To make the boilerplate work from scratch, and to simulate the flow of Auth, we put a JSON-Server.
-You should remove the complete seed folder, or better add it to your .gitignore, when you got the workflow To make use of it simply `npm run seed`.
-You will get served at `json-server --port 4000 --watch -- seed/db.json`.

 ### Material-UI and Decorators